The owl pellet economy: Meet the entrepreneurs who’ve devoted their lives to bird vomit

 The pandemic hits

-The covid-19 pandemic has cratered demand for owl pellets around the country as schools and other institutions if learning have shut down or moved to virtual instruction.
+The coronavirus pandemic has cratered demand for owl pellets around the country as schools and other institutions of learning have shut down or moved to virtual instruction.
 “It has been devastating for us,” Gaussoin said.
 His average order has shrunk from thousands of pellets to just a handful since the educational pipeline dried up.
 Anderson also has seen a shift; orders are smaller, more along the lines of parents ordering pellet kits as an afternoon project for their kids.

 Gaussoin says that as a company that deals with predators and their prey, they’re used to boom and bust times as populations rise and fall.
 “Barn owls, like many predators, are cyclical,” he says.
 “We’re collecting owl pellets from such a wide geographical region that we can weather those storms.”